microsoft/TypeAgent/ts/packages/api/README.md

 ### Other Methods

-Other more convenient ways to start the CLI with slightly more overhead:
+Other more convenient ways to start the server with slightly more overhead:

 - Running thru package.json's bin: `npx .` or `npx agent-http-dev` (development version)
 - Running thru package.json's script: `npm run start`